Just a little iPhoneography fun today. What better subject matter than the deep, soulful, low-distortion, bass of our Digital Drive Plus.

 Ace of Bass

 Born and bred in the Silicon Valley, I have an innate passion for all things technology.
 I'll post about home theater, quality sound, apps and much more.
-If I bump into you while walking, its probably because I'm looking at my iPhone.
+If I bump into you, its probably because I'm looking at my iPhone.
 Sorry!